James Woolley

 The Intelligencer by Jonathan Swift and Thomas Sheridan.
 (A critical edition.)
 Oxford: Clarendon, 1992.

 “Swift’s ‘Skinnibonia’: A New Poem from Lady Acheson’s Manuscript.”
-Reading Swift.
+Reading Swift: Papers from the Fifth Münster Symposium on Jonathan Swift.
 Ed.
 Hermann J. Real.
 München: Wilhelm Fink, 2008.
 309-42.

 “Finding English Verse, 1650-1800: First-Line Indexes and Searchable Electronic Texts.”
 10th ed.
 BibSite.
-2013. http://www.bibsocamer.org/BibSite/Woolley/index.pdf.
+Bibliographical Society of America, 2013. http://www.bibsocamer.org/BibSite/Woolley/index.pdf.

-Honors: Jones Award for Teaching and Scholarship; Student Government Award for Superior Teaching; Lindback Award for Distinguished Teaching: Guggenheim Fellowship; National Endowment for the Humanities Fellowship
+Honors: Jones Award for Teaching and Scholarship; Student Government Award for Superior Teaching; Lindback Award for Distinguished Teaching; Guggenheim Fellowship; National Endowment for the Humanities Fellowship